-We receive many complaints about bonfires causing a repeated nuisance.
-Such nuisances need never arise if consideration is shown to neighbours.
-Bonfire smoke can be very irritating and even harmful, particularly to people with chest or heart problems.
-Having a bonfire should always be a last resort and bonfires should be small and controlled with minimal smoke.
+We receive many complaints about bonfires.
+Bonfire smoke can be very irritating and even harmful, particularly to people with breathing problems.
+Having a bonfire should always be a last resort.

 Please consider these alternatives